neokt/neokt.github.io/_posts/2016-09-28-turnstile-traffic.md

 ## Thoughts on Improvement
 There were two notable areas in which we could have improved our analysis:

-- **Refining deployment locations** - We had a logical inclination that people who are static are more likely to pay attention to solicitors, so we thought about how we would use additional data to refine our placement around [coffee shops](https://data.ny.gov/Economic-Development/Retail-Food-Stores-Map/p2dn-xhaw), [station platforms](https://osc.state.ny.us/audits/allaudits/093016/14s23.pdf), and even smoking stops.
+- **Refining deployment locations** - We had a theory that people who are static are more likely to pay attention to solicitors, so we thought about how we would use additional data to refine our placement around [coffee shops](https://data.ny.gov/Economic-Development/Retail-Food-Stores-Map/p2dn-xhaw), [station platforms](https://osc.state.ny.us/audits/allaudits/093016/14s23.pdf), and even smoking stops.
 - **Incorporating Conversion** - While we didn't have time to incorporate additional datasets to support hypotheses on conversion, we could have inserted relative assumptions.
 These could include hypotheses such as 'people may be more likely to stop on the weekends', or that 'people who work at (and are proximate to) tech companies may be more sympathetic to the cause'.
 Additional data that we would have incorporated would involve concentrations of desirable sociodemographics, professions, residents (vs. tourists vs. transit commuters) and political donations.

 ## Takeaways